-Let's open our Bibles now as we come to a time in God's precious Word, a sacred, holy privilege it is indeed to study together.
-Romans 8 is the text we've been dealing with for some months in our wonderful adventure in the Epistle to the Romans.
-We're looking in the section from Verses 17 through 30 as a broad section of truth considering several individual emphasis as the Apostle Paul writes in this glorious portion of this Epistle.
+Let's open our Bibles now as we come to a time in God's precious Word.
+A sacred, holy privilege it is indeed to study together.
+Romans chapter 8 is the text we've been dealing with for some months in our wonderful adventure in the Epistle to the Romans.
+We're looking in the section from verses 17 through 30 as a broad section of truth, considering several individual emphases as the apostle Paul writes in this glorious portion of this epistle.

 Now that verse also reminds us of something else.
 It says we are kept by the power of God through faith unto salvation.
-And as we've been trying to say in the chapter, our salvation is not yet fully complete.
-We still look forward to salvation as Romans 13 says, "Now is our salvation nearer than when we believed."
+And as we've been trying to say in this chapter, our salvation is not yet fully complete.
+We still look forward to salvation.
+As Romans 13 says, "Now is our salvation nearer than when we believed."
 In other words, there is a future dimension of salvation for which we still wait, which we still anticipate, we haven't yet received.
 Our salvation is not complete until we come to glorification.

-Look at Verse 29 for a moment.
-"For whom He did for know, He also did predestinate to be conformed to the image of His son."
-In other words, an eternity past God predestinated.
-And His predestination encompasses the fact that we would ultimately be made into the image of His son.
-Therefore, Verse 30 says, "Whom He did predestinate, He called.
+Look at verse 29 for a moment.
+"For whom He did foreknow, He also did predestinate to be conformed to the image of His Son."
+In other words, in eternity past God predestinated.
+And His predestination encompasses the fact that we would ultimately be made into the image of His Son.
+Therefore, verse 30 says, "Whom He did predestinate, He called.
 And whom He called, He justified.
 And whom He justified, them He also glorified."